 Disclosure: Man Makes Fire is reader-supported.
 When you buy gear using retail links on our site, we may earn an affiliate commission that helps pay for our work.
 Learn more.

-The new Cabela’s West Wind 6-Person Dome Tent is one of the best family camping tents available in 2017.
+The Cabela’s West Wind 6-Person Dome Tent is still one of the best family camping tents available in 2022.
 It balances a very usable design with an excellent price-to-value ratio.

-The latest West Wind Dome Tent is new for 2017 and Cabela’s sent us a 6-person review unit to test out.
+We first tested the West Wind Dome Tent a few years ago when Cabela’s sent us a 6-person review unit to test out.
 The first time we set it up, we were expecting just another family-sized dome tent.
-We were mistaken — it’s an excellent overall tent, and because it hits all the core features we expect out of a great family tent, it also kicked off our 21 Best Family Camping Tents 2017 gear guide.
-Here is what we learned:
+We were mistaken — it’s an excellent overall tent, and because it hits all the core features we expect out of a great family tent, it also kicked off our 21 Best Family Camping Tents gear guide and still nabs second place in our guide to the best camping tents.
+After putting it through multiple camping trip seasons, including a doozy of a wind and rain storm, here is what we learned:

 Cabela’s West Wind Dome Tent Review